sahlminkok/sahlminkok/README.md

 <div align="center"><img align="center" alt="img" src="./Sahalu%20Aminu.png" width="70%" height="auto" /></div>
 &nbsp;

-Welcome to my Github page!
+Welcome to my GitHub page!
 I am Sahal and I am currently Studying at Microverse, a remote Software Development School.
-It offers a full-time, intensive program that is designed to prepare students for a career as a professional software developer!
+It offers a full-time, intensive program that is designed to prepare students for a career as professional software developer!

 #### 🌱 Things I am currently working on: